ajakubek/python-llist/docs/index.rst

       Last :class:`DLListNode` object in the list. `None` if list is empty.

+   .. attribute:: size

+      Number of elements in the list.
+0 if list is empty.

    DLList objects also support the following methods:

    .. method:: append(x)